iotexproject/iotex-token-metadata/README.md

 ## New token submission process

 Please notice that maintaining this list **is not our highest priority**.
 We do not guarantee the inclusion of your project metadata on any urgent timeline, because maintaining this list is a demanding and security-delicate task.
-We may also decide not to include the submission at all, e.g. if there are no proofs for a legit project behind the token, if we suspect the risk of pubm&dump activity, airdrop-based phishing, or any cryptocurrency counterfeit scam.
+We may also decide not to include the submission at all, e.g. if there are no proofs for a legit project behind the token, if we suspect the risk of pump&dump activity, airdrop-based phishing, or any cryptocurrency counterfeit scam.
 Plese see the **Guidelines for tokens** section below.

 You can follow the steps below to submit your token metadata for review: